Fury beats Wilder in stunning bout - how the boxing world reacted

 A fight for the ages and a trilogy worthy of becoming a Hollywood blockbuster.

-Tyson Fury came back from two knockdowns and sensationally stopped Deontay Wilder in round 11 at the T Mobile Arena in Las Vegas.
+Tyson Fury came back from two knockdowns on Saturday and sensationally stopped Deontay Wilder in round 11 at the T-Mobile Arena in Las Vegas.

-The rivalry is finally put to bed and The Gypsy King's reign over the heavyweight division goes on.
+The rivalry is finally put to bed and The Gypsy King's reign in the heavyweight division goes on.

 Here's how the night unfolded...